robertcrockett/github-actions/README.md

 # Hello GitHub Actions :smile:

-_Create a GitHub Action and use it in a workflow._
+_Create a GitHub Action and use it in a workflow.
+To test this workflow, create a Pull Request and review the comments.
+There should be a new comment welcoming you to the repository._

 </header>